NicoBrug/Morse/README.md

 ## 📝 License ##

 This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 Please refer to the [LICENSE](LICENSE) file for further details.
+This project uses Cyclone DDS, which is licensed under EPL-2.0.
+See [EPL-2.0](https://www.eclipse.org/legal/epl-2.0/) for more details.